 How to buy Ethereum

 If you want to buy ETH, your first step is to pick the trading service, brokerage, PSP, or crypto venue you’d like to use.

-Generally speaking, the most popular option for buying ETH is to use a cryptocurrency exchange, like industry leader Gemini.
+Generally speaking, the most popular option for buying ETH is to use a cryptocurrency exchange.
 Once you’ve chosen a crypto exchange, you’ll need to set up an account and a digital wallet with that exchange.

 Just be aware that this process will normally include a number of “know your customer” (KYC) checks to verify your identity, address, and payment details.
 While that may sound a bit complicated, many exchanges can automatically carry out and clear those checks within 15 minutes.

 After you’ve been verified, you’ll be able to set up a digital wallet and start buying up a cryptocurrency position in ETH using a traditional currency, like USD.
 Many exchanges will allow you to purchase a portion of a crypto coin — making it a lot easier to invest in cryptos with a high market value.

 Once your purchase has been made, your digital asset will be deposited into your wallet.
 The transaction will get logged on to ETH’s public ledger, and you’ll be free to hold on to your crypto in any way you see fit until you’re ready to convert it back into traditional currency.